opinionstage/opinionstage-wordpress-plugin/readme.txt

 2. **Poll standard layout** - the poll include a lot of features including, selecting if users can select one side or more in the poll, allowing users to add their own answer to the poll, different methods of organizing the poll side order, setting the poll color, setting the poll font, preventing repeat voting in the poll, voting with a social profile in the poll, setting the poll result display, setting an expiry date for the poll, alignment of the poll title, setting the poll width, setting poll sharing bar, and much more
 3. **poll head to head layout** - example of a head-to-head layout poll
 4. **Trivia quiz** - example of a Trivia quiz result.
 Set the correct answer in each of the quiz questions, and following users answers to the quiz, give them a quiz result with the number of correct quiz answers.
 Trivia quizzes are one of the most engaging type of content.
-5. **Outcome quiz** - example of an outcome quiz.
-Using an outcome quiz, you can ask you users different quiz questions, and based on their answers to the quiz questions, offer them different quiz results.
-Outcome quizzes usually produce a lot of social shares.
+5. **Personality quiz** - example of a personality quiz.
+Using a personality quiz, you can ask you users different quiz questions, and based on their answers to the quiz questions, offer them different quiz results.
+Personality quizzes tend to be viral as they produce a lot of social shares.
-6. **Content creation dashboard** - example of the Opinion Stage interactive content (e.g. poll, quiz, list, story, form) creation dashboard
+6. **Content creation dashboard** - example of the Opinion Stage interactive content (e.g. poll, quiz, survey, form) creation dashboard
-7. **Lead form** - example of gathering quality leads while users participate in the polls, quizzes, surveys and slideshows
+7. **Lead form** - example of gathering quality leads while users participate in the polls, quizzes & surveys
-8. **Report** - example of a poll report screen allowing advanced analysis of results
+8. **Report** - example of a poll report screen that includes advanced analysis of results
-9. **Content examples** - dashboard that includes highly effective examples that can be duplicated to your account
+9. **Templates** - dashboard that includes highly effective examples that can be duplicated to your account
 10. **Popup placement** - display your content in an exit/enter, center/side screen popup

 == Upgrade Notice ==